ulfalizer/Kconfiglib/README.rst

   dependencies.
 The most advanced things used are probably ``@property`` and ``__slots__``.

+  A recent Python 3 version is recommended if you have a choice.
+Python 3.7 finally has parsing performance on par with Python 2.7 (and Python 3.6 is just a bit slower).

 - **Robust and highly compatible with the standard Kconfig C tools**

   The `test suite <https://github.com/ulfalizer/Kconfiglib/blob/master/testsuite.py>`_